 Tip: Getting a professional home appraisal is an essential part of determining your loan-to-value ratio.
 If an on-site appraisal is needed, your lender will arrange for a qualified appraiser to come to your home and assess its value.
 While a home appraisal is the most accurate way of determining what your home is worth, there may be free online tools that can also help you understand your home’s estimated value.

 Equity and private mortgage insurance

 If you pay private mortgage insurance (PMI) on your original mortgage, keep track of your loan-to-value ratio.
-The Homeowners Protection Act requires lenders to cancel PMI when a home’s LTV is 78 percent or lower (provided certain requirements are met).
+The Homeowners Protection Act requires lenders to automatically cancel PMI when a home’s LTV ratio is 78 percent or lower (provided certain requirements are met).
 This cancellation is often preplanned for when your loan balance reaches 78 percent of your home’s original appraised value.
-However, if your LTV drops below 80 percent ahead of schedule due to extra payments you made, you have the right to request your lender cancel your PMI.
+However, if your LTV ratio drops below 80 percent ahead of schedule due to extra payments you made, you have the right to request your lender cancel your PMI.

 Applying for a home equity line of credit